SMC-LAB/drumtranscription_pd/README.md

 Part of the research is reproducible.
 We are using a drum loops generated with samples from Groove Monkee library, which can't be made available because of license restrictions.
 However we made available the overlapping sounds database.

 1. First you need to download the overlapping sounds database:

+- the audio directory to transcribe: http://archive.org/details/drum_overlapping_sounds_db_audio

+- the midi directory to test the transcription: http://archive.org/details/drum_overlapping_sounds_db_audio_201305

+MIRRORS:
 http://www.mediafire.com/download.php?q8nl199bnz7g68n
 OR
 https://www.dropbox.com/s/6ykurx3lr9s0lj5/overlapping_sounds_db.zip